Everything we know about the iPhone 7

 Indeed, I tried using Lightning headphones for a week, and I found myself unable to charge my iPhone while I was listening to music.

-The iPhone's home button that you mechanically press down, as well as the fingerprint sensor, could be replaced by an invisible touch sensor, according to DigitTimes via tech site i4U.

-Yet, we still clearly see a home button in the leaked schematics, but there's no indication whether or not it's a touch button rather than a mechanical button.

-The iPhone 7 will run on a new chip that's being called the 'A10,' according to Cult of Mac.
+As with every new iPhone, the iPhone 7 will run on a new chip that’s being called the “A10,” according to Cult of Mac.

 The iPhone 6s’ A9 chip makes it the most powerful phone you can buy at the moment, and the A10 is supposedly even more powerful and efficient.
 It also has technology that will give the iPhone 7 better cellular performance, which means it could have better reception and retain stronger data and cellular connections than previous iPhones.